-The EU General Data Protection Regulation (GDPR) is a new EU regulation that will come into force on 25 May 2018.
-It will strengthen the current rules under the Data Protection Act (1998) by introducing new obligations for organisations and rights for individuals.
+The EU General Data Protection Regulation (GDPR) is a new EU regulation that came into force on 25 May 2018.
+It strengthens rules under the Data Protection Act (1998) by introducing new obligations for organisations and rights for individuals.

-The GDPR will apply to businesses that are outside of the EU but continue to provide services to individuals from EU Member States, so will be applicable even after Brexit.
-Businesses will need to comply with the GDPR from 25 May 2018 or face steep penalties.
+The GDPR applies to businesses that are outside of the EU but continue to provide services to individuals from EU Member States, so will be applicable even after Brexit.
+Businesses will need to comply with the GDPR or face steep penalties.

-GDPR will impact how recruiters and recruitment businesses process candidate and client data.
-It is essential that recruiters familiarise themselves with these changes and begin preparing.
+GDPR impacts how recruiters and recruitment businesses process candidate and client data.
+It is essential that recruiters familiarise themselves with the changes.

 |GDPR section in our Legal Guide|

 |A guide to the EU General Data protection Regulation (GDPR) for REC members|